kubernetes-sigs/gateway-api/geps/gep-2644/index.md

           weight: 30
 ```

+* A client opens a TCP connection to the Gateway address on port 9092.
+* The Gateway receives the connection on the `Listener` matching port 9092.
+* The Gateway identifies the `TCPRoute` attached to that `Listener`.
+* The Gateway selects a backend based on the configured weights: approximately
+  70% of new connections are sent to `kafka-broker-1` and 30% to
+  `kafka-broker-2`.
+Each TCP SYN (new connection) is a single unit for
+  weighting purposes.
+* The Gateway proxies the TCP stream bidirectionally between the client
+  and the selected backend.

-### Mixing Protocols
+### Mixing TCP and UDP Protocols

-A common use-case is to expose the same service over TCP and UDP.
-An Implementation MAY listen for both TCP and UDP traffic
+A common use case is to expose the same service over TCP and UDP (e.g. DNS).
+An implementation MAY listen for both TCP and UDP traffic utilizing the same
-utilizing the same Listener port.
-In this example, all TCP traffic MUST be routed to the TCP route and all UDP traffic
+Listener port.
+In this example, all TCP traffic MUST be routed to the TCPRoute
-must be routed to the UDP route.
+and all UDP traffic MUST be routed to the UDPRoute.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1